JagandeepBrar/lunasea/README.md

 - [Web](https://web.lunasea.app)
 - [Windows](https://builds.lunasea.app/#latest/stable/)

-> Interested in using prerelease build channels of LunaSea?
-Learn the differences between all the channels and how to join one [here](https://www.lunasea.app/build-channels)!
+Interested in using prerelease build channels of LunaSea?
+Learn the differences between all the build channels and how to join one [here](https://www.lunasea.app/build-channels)!

 ## Getting Started